RobertCraigie/prisma-client-py/docs/advanced.md

 python -m prisma generate
 ```

-In order to create comments, we first need to create a post, and then connect that post when creating a comment.
+In order to create comments, we can either create a post, and then connect that post when creating a comment or create a post while creating the comment.

 ```py
 post = await client.post.create({'title': 'My new post', 'published': True})